alex-desaram/alex-desaram.github.io/paper.md

 It's a system designed to **manufacture winners**.

 And it's why China continues to underperform in team sports.
-Despite having one of the earliest recorded forms of soccer-- 蹴鞠 (*cù jū*)-- China's modern men's national football team is notoriously bad.
+Despite having one of the earliest recorded forms of soccer— 蹴鞠 (*cù jū*)— China's modern men's national football team is notoriously bad.
 (Though to be fair, corruption and environmental factors don't help.)

-You see the same pattern in the 高考 (*gāokǎo*) -- China's university entrance exam system:
+You see the same pattern in the 高考 (*gāokǎo*) — China's university entrance exam system:
 **One path.
 One chance.
 One track.**

 When a society forces everyone through the same narrow path,